-7.5.3.4.1 Open Spaces - District Parks
+7.5.3.4.1 Active Open Spaces - District Parks

-- a) To provide for the active and passive recreational needs of the local community. - b) To provide multipurpose sporting and recreational activities that reflects seasonal demands. - c) To provide a central neighbourhood place for community activities and gatherings. - d) To provide the focus of interconnected high amenity landscaped environment. - e) To encourage an active lifestyle for residents.
+- a) To provide for the active recreational needs of the local community. - b) To provide multipurpose sporting and recreational activities that reflects seasonal demands. - c) To provide a central neighbourhood place for community activities and gatherings. - d) To provide the focus of interconnected high amenity landscaped environment. - e) To encourage an active lifestyle for residents.

-- a) Open space areas are provided in accordance with the Figure E7.81 and generally in accordance with the Public Domain and Open Space Strategy.
-These areas shall contain facilities and infrastructure to support various activities and sporting events, including amenities for spectators and participants. - b) The open space provides a diverse range of active and sporting facilities. - c) Active playing areas are provided with facilities and infrastructure to support various sporting events, including amenities for spectators. - d) Active playing areas are differentiated as separate places by plantings, paths and other landscape elements. - e) Pathways provide: - i. connection between the site and the broader pedestrian and bicycle network. - ii. spectator access to and around the playing fields. - iii. connection to the Neighbourhood Centre and Primary School. - f) Adjacent buildings provide passive surveillance of the park area. - g) No back fences of development are to face public open space. - h) Parking is provided as a central parking lot for District Park 3 and 4 and parking bays are provided on the streets around all parks. - i) Large trees are provided around the perimeter of the park to enclose the space. - j) The park is provided with an open and low fence or bollard type barrier along its perimeter. - k) District Parks can incorporate on-site water quality treatment and storage devices as part of their development.
+- a) Active open space areas are provided in accordance with the Figure E7.76 and generally in accordance with the Public Domain and Open Space Strategy.
+These areas shall contain facilities and infrastructure to support various activities and sporting events, including amenities for spectators and participants. - b) The open space provides a diverse range of active and sporting facilities. - c) Active playing areas are provided with facilities and infrastructure to support various sporting events, including amenities for spectators. - d) Active playing areas are differentiated as separate places by plantings, paths and other landscape elements. - e) Pathways provide: - i. connection between the site and the broader pedestrian and bicycle network. - ii. spectator access to and around the playing fields. - iii. connection to the Neighbourhood Centre and Primary School. - f) Adjacent buildings provide passive surveillance of the park area. - g) No back fences of development are to face public open space. - h) Parking is provided as a central parking lot for District Park 3 and 4 and parking bays are provided on the streets around all parks. - i) Large trees are provided around the perimeter of the park to enclose the space. - j) The park is provided with an open and low fence or bollard type barrier along its perimeter. - k) The park either provides or is co-located with the following facilities within or adjacent the riparian zone, but only within the vegetated buffer if no alternative location outside the vegetated buffer can be found, they only occupy limited areas, and they can be designed to not reduce the function of the adjacent core riparian zone.